thinkbridge-thinkschool/ThinkSchool_Khushi_Jain/README.md

 - **The deployed database is not durable.** SQLite writes to the container's own filesystem with no volume mounted, so every restart, revision, or scale event starts from an empty schema.
 Fixing it means Azure Files with a single replica, or moving to Azure SQL.

+- **The broker and cache paths are not covered by tests.** Both are reachable only with a connection string configured and the suite runs without one, so the publisher, the consumers and the cache are checked by hand rather than by CI.